Convex bodies associated to actions of reductive groups: Introduction

 \section{Introduction}

-The general idea in the theory of Newton polytopes is that one can read off many geometric/topological invariants of the hypersurfaces/complete intersections in $(\c^*)^n$ from the Newton polytopes of their defining Laurent polynomials (see \cite{Khovanskii-formulas} for a survey).
-This fits directly into the theory of toric varieties and torus actions.
-Motivated by this, in the $80$'s the second author had posed the question of extending the notion of a Newton polytope to actions of other reductive groups.
-Since then much work has been done in this direction and several of the theorems about toric varieties have been generalized to other cases e.g. spherical varieties.
-See \cite{Alexeev-Brion}, \cite{Brion1}, \cite{Brion2}, \cite{Kiumars-note-spherical}, \cite{Kiumars-Euler}, \cite{Kazarnovskii}, \cite{Valentina1}, \cite{Valentina2}, \cite{Okounkov-spherical}, \cite{Timashev} for some of these works.

-The purpose of the present paper is to associate convex bodies \footnote{A convex body is a compact convex subset of the Euclidean space.} to a large class of reductive group actions, far generalizing the Newton polytopes of a toric variety and its analogue for spherical varieties.
+Discovered in 1975, the famous Bernstein-Kushnirenko theorem gives an elegant formula for the number of solutions of a generic system of $n$ equations in $(\c^*)^n$ with given Newton polytopes.
+The discovery of this theorem was greatly inspired by the rich empirical results which Vladimir Igorevich Arnold had obtained in the course of his research on critical points of functions in several variables.
+The Bernstein-Kushnirenko theorem was a starting point for the development of {Newton polytope theory}, which became one of the main subjects studied and developed at the Arnold Seminar.
+Soon it turned out that this theory is directly related to the theory of toric varieties.

+In the early 1980s, the second author suggested the problem of generalizing the Bernstein-Kushnirenko theorem replacing $(\c^*)^n$ with any reductive algebraic group over $\c$.
+Such a generalization was found by B. Kazarnovskii (\cite{Kazarnovskii}), { and M. Brion (\cite{Brion1})}.
+Unlike the Bernstein-Kushnirenko theorem, Brion-Kazarnovskii's answer is not in terms of {volumes of convex bodies (i.e. a compact convex subset of the Euclidean space).} In \cite{Okounkov-spherical}, A. Okounkov completes this missing part in the generalization by constructing (in some important cases) convex bodies whose volumes give the number of solutions.
+Moreover, in \cite{Okounkov-Brunn-Minkowski, Okounkov-log-concave}, Okounkov considers a much more general situation involving reductive group actions.

-Motivated by the work of Okounkov, in the papers \cite{Lazarsfeld-Mustata} and \cite{Askold-Kiumars-affine, Askold-Kiumars-Newton-Okounkov}, the authors associate convex bodies to line bundles (more generally to graded linear series) on varieties, without requiring presence of a group action.
-These convex bodies encode information about the asymptotic of the linear series.
-In particular, when the line bundle is ample their volumes give the self-intersection index of the divisor class of the line bundle.
+Following the work of Okounkov, in \cite{Askold-Kiumars-affine}, \cite{Lazarsfeld-Mustata} and \cite{Askold-Kiumars-Newton-Okounkov}, the authors associate convex bodies to linear systems, and line bundles, on varieties without requiring presence of a group action.
+These convex bodies encode information about the intersection theory of divisors (or linear systems).
+In particular, when we have an ample line bundle, the volume of the corresponding body gives the self-intersection number of the divisor class of the line bundle.

-In fact, in \cite{Askold-Kiumars-Newton-Okounkov} a more general situation is addressed.
-The authors develop an asymptotic theory of semigroups of integral points.
-To a large class of semigroups of integral points (which are not necessarily finitely generated) they associate a convex body and show that it is responsible for the asymptotic behaviour of the semigroup.
-They call it the {\it Newton-Okounkov body of the semigroup}.